-So here’s a complete list (beware it’s long) you can do with your food to make the less-cholesterol journey even better.
+So here’s a complete list (beware it’s long) you can do with your food to make the lower-cholesterol journey even better.
 From main dishes, veggie sides, desserts, snacks, drinks, soup-name it all, SAVE IT ALL!

 CRISPY HARISSA CAULIFLOWER